seba0456/Slendertubbies-Documentation/README.md

 # Documentation
-Since TubbyLauncher was deprecated, I'm using this documentation inside my game.
-Feel free to commit changes to this repository and help improve Slendertubbies documentation.
+This is official repository for the Slendertubbies documentation.
+Feel free to contribute to the project and expand Slendertubbies Wiki.